 A gaslighter may not know they are perpetrating this type of abuse.
-However, the objective is to gain control over another due to conscious or unconscious beliefs that their feelings or thoughts matter most.
-People that experience personality disorders like narcissism are more likely to engage in these behaviors due to lack of empathy, feelings of superiority, and a desire for constant attention or admiration.
+However, the objective is to gain power or control over another due to conscious or unconscious beliefs that their feelings or thoughts matter most.
+People that experience personality disorders like narcissism are more likely to engage in these behaviors due to a lack of empathy, feelings of superiority, and a desire for constant attention or admiration.

-Can a relationship recover from gaslighting?
+Can mental health professionals help a relationship recover from gaslighting?

 A mental health professional may be able to help a relationship recover from gaslighting, but it will take a large amount of effort from both parties.
 A first step can look like the gaslighter taking responsibility and taking steps to change communication styles to create space for others’ emotions and experiences.
 The person experiencing gaslighting will need to assess if they are willing to trust the person that engaged in gaslighting.
 This can be challenging if the person lacks self-awareness and struggles to demonstrate genuine remorse and willingness to change.